Muhammad-MO/project4-Healthy-Food-Search/README.md

 ![picture](/static/images/screenshot2.png)

 A simple navigation bar allows the user to navigate through the website.
-A shopping cart icon which allows the user to see his / her shopping cart before checkout is located at the top right hand corner.
+A shopping cart icon which allows the user to see his / her shopping cart. before checkout is located at the top right hand corner.
+The logged in user is also displayed at the navigation bar.

 ![picture](/static/images/navigation_bar.png)

 Users can add in reviews as shows in the image below.

 ![picture](/static/images/screenshot3.png)

-Users can see the reviews as shows below
+Users can see the reviews as shows below.

 ![picture](/static/images/screenshot4.png)

-Users can also add to the catalogue as shown below
+Users can also add to the catalogue as shown below.

 ![picture](/static/images/screenshot5.png)